Al-un/beerworld/docker-getting-started/server/README.md

 ### Configuration

-The Sequelize CLI is a nice tool for bootstrapping many things.
-I missed the [`npx sequelize-cli init`](https://sequelize.org/v5/manual/migrations.html#bootstrapping) so I created the folder and files manually:
+The Sequelize CLI is a nice tool for bootstrapping.
+I forgot to [`npx sequelize-cli init`](https://sequelize.org/v5/manual/migrations.html#bootstrapping) so I created the folder and files manually:

 ```
 mkdir db